kimmobrunfeldt/howto-everything/fedora-for-dev.md

 * Install [scm_breeze](https://github.com/scmbreeze/scm_breeze) for very useful git shortcuts.

-* `sudo dnf install git-cola` for a git UI.
-I also have it aliased as `cola` (and also `alias stree=git-cola`..)
+* Install [Git Cola](https://git-cola.github.io/) for git UI.

+      ```
+      sudo dnf install git-cola
+      ```

       It provides a nice way to stage changes by lines.
 For all other operations I use CLI.
+      Git Cola was the best alternative for Sourcetree in my simple use case.
+      Also add aliases

+      ```bash
+      alias cola='git-cola'
+      alias stree='git-cola'  # old habits.. don't do this
+      ```

 * Install [z for jumping](https://github.com/rupa/z).
 I have it aliased as `j` for jumping to directories
 * Install VS Code